 87. The discernible trait of logos is well defined, in the concept of this philosophy.

-88. What is finite about logic is its nature and its relevance to our mind.
+88. What is finite about logic is its nature and its relevance to the flow of the thoughts in our mind.

 89. A principle cannot be easily recognised, if there is not a prime fundamental that elucidates that feasibility.